MUSIC DIRECTOR AND CONDUCTOR

 Joseph Joubert is known for his unique and outstanding musical versatility.
 Born in Harlem, NY, he is the son of a Baptist minister from Louisiana.
 Mr. Joubert holds degrees in music from Manhattan School of Music, and he is based in New York City.
 He has appeared throughout the United States, Europe, India, and South Africa in classical, gospel, and pop music concerts as a solo pianist with major orchestras.
 He has collaborated as accompanist/arranger with diverse artists such as Kathleen Battle, George Benson, Angela Brown, Judy Collins, Jennifer Holliday, Whitney Houston, Patti Labelle, Diana Ross, Ashford and Simpson, and The Broadway Inspirational Voices (conducted by Michael McElroy).
 Working with the artists Fantasia, Chaka Khan, and Bebe Winans, Mr. Joubert was pianist, associate conductor, and arranger for the Broadway musical The Color Purple.
 GIA Publications, Hinshaw Music, Hal Leonard Publishing Company, Shawnee Press, and Silver Burdett Ginn are among the publishers of Mr. Joubert’s music.
 He was composer/arranger/producer for the school music series Making Music.
 He is the musical supervisor/arranger for the concert tours and PBS specials of Three Mo’ Tenors: and Three Mo’ Divas.
 Other Broadway credits include keyboardist and assistant conductor of the Tony winning Broadway show Billy Elliot; co-orchestrator for Alan Menken’s Leap of Faith; and associate conductor for Nice Work If You Can Get It, featuring the music of George Gershwin and starring Mathew Broderick; Currently the Music Director/Conductor for Motown The Musical.
 Joseph Joubert’s first solo CD Total Praise-Classic Hymns for Piano is released by GIA Publications.

-Cindy Fuller holds Bachelor of Music and Bachelor of Music Education degrees from Baylor University, and a Master of Music degree with a Kodaly emphasis from Sam Houston State University.
+Cindy Fuller holds Bachelor of Music and Bachelor of Music Education degrees from Baylor University and a Master of Music degree with a Kodaly emphasis from Sam Houston State University.
 Although a voice major at Baylor, Cindy studied organ with Joyce Jones and also has a minor in organ from SHSU.
-For over thirty-five years, Cindy has served numerous Baptist churches in Texas, Arizona and Arkansas as pianist, organist, and/or children’s choir director.
-Retired from seventeen years of teaching voice, elementary music methods courses and accompanying at Ouachita Baptist University in Arkadelphia, Arkansas, she is currently organist at Second Baptist Church, Little Rock and enjoys spending her time visiting with family and friends, reading, and volunteering.
-Cindy lives in downtown Little Rock, Arkansas with her husband, Charlie.
-They have two adult daughters, two sons-in-law, and three grandchildren.
+For over thirty-five years, Cindy served numerous Baptist churches in Texas, Arizona and Arkansas as pianist, organist, and/or children’s choir director.
+Retired from seventeen years of teaching voice, elementary music methods courses, and accompanying at Ouachita Baptist University in Arkadelphia, Arkansas, she currently enjoys spending her time visiting with family and friends, reading, and volunteering.
+Cindy lives in Washington, D. C. with her husband, Charlie.

 Renay Peters Joubert